Galalon/CV_training/basic/Python_training.md

     - Sex
     - Age
     - Sibsp - number of siblings and/or spouse on board
-    - Parch - number of parents\children on board
+    - Parch - number of parents/children on board
     - Fare - ticket fare
     - Cabin - room number
     - Embarked - the port the passenger embarked from